Crowdfunding Investment Products

 Diversifying into an online shopping mall

-Share of sales from online shopping continues to grow
+Share of sales from shopping is growing steadily

 Wadiz, a leading domestic crowdfunding platform,turned a profit for the first time since its founding last November.
-The key to this success is said to be the diversification of its business into e-commerce through the launch of theWadiz,” which sells products funded through crowdfunding online.
+The key to this success is said to be the diversification of its business into e-commerce through the launch of theWadiz,” which sells products launched through crowdfunding investments online.

 Providing 'crowdfunding' to startups struggling to secure funding… Annual revenue of around 40 billion won